jacobo/being_present/slides.md

 --- Gerry Lopez

 .notes Surf is where you find it page 128.
 Gerry tells the story of riding giant unpredictable waves in G-Land. http://en.wikipedia.org/wiki/G-Land
+.note The ocean always wins and humility is healthy.

 !SLIDE[bg=ed/stylecrouch.jpg]
 # Getting to the next level